 The value of unused clothing in wardrobes has been estimated at around £30 billion.
 It is also estimated £140 million worth of clothing goes into landfill each year.
 Did you know that under composting circumstances, natural fibres such as cotton or wool are expected to break down in 6-12 months, yet synthetics take many more years, as many as hundreds?

 How will it work?

 All items will be available for a small service contribution reflective of what you take.
+An average basket of items from our shelves is £3 – £5.
 Any contributions will go towards covering costs such as the lease/energy, transportation, vehicle wear and tear and fuel.
 This will then help us to continue this project and hopefully towards other initiatives which we hope to offer.

 We will be offering food loose where possible and ask for you to bring your own bags.